jonathanlermitage/ij-extra-tools-pack-docs/manual/topics/extra-ide-tweaks/Extra-IDE-Tweaks-Getting-Started.md

 - [Open a folder as a Project](Extra-IDE-Tweaks-Misc-Features.md) via the "Open In" menu.

 - [Register any program and add it to the "Open In"](Extra-IDE-Tweaks-Add-Programs-To-Open-In.md) list when doing a right-click on a file, a folder, or a project.
-Your program will be added next to the "Open In > Terminal" action.
+Your program will be added next to the <ui-path>Open In | Terminal</ui-path> action.
 That means you can open files and folders with your favorite program (like ForkLift, Total Commander, Vim...).
 You can register up to two "Open In" actions.

 - [Change most tool windows label](Extra-IDE-Tweaks-Tool-Windows-Label-Override.md).
 Per example, rename the "Bookmarks" tool window to "Fav".